frankfurt-haskell-user-group/HWebUI/README.md

 Demo
 ====

-Run HWebUI-example-arithmetic, HWebUI-example-currency or HWebUI-example-counter and point your browser to:
+Run HWebUI-example-arithmetic, HWebUI-example-currency, HWebUI-example-counter or HWebUI-example-multiselect and point your browser to:

 http://localhost:8080/webgui